 - Avoid sharing cups, water bottles, or eating utensils.

 Symptoms of the flu include chills, fever, cough, sore throat, runny nose, and muscle or body aches.
 If your child has these symptoms or is otherwise ill, please do not send them to school.
+Your child should stay home for at least 24 hours after the fever is gone.

 If you are unsure about whether or not to send your child to school, please review the district guidelines.